You’re not alone if you have questions about your blood pressure.

 - Breathe deeply and slowly and let go of stress.

 The way you breathe can affect your blood pressure.
-One method of breathing, the Buteyko Method, was discovered by a 26-year old Russian physician while trying to manage his own blood pressure.
+One method of breathing, the Buteyko Method, was bulletovered by a 26-year old Russian physician while trying to manage his own blood pressure.

 Slow, deep breathing and practices such as yoga, tai chi, and qigong help decrease stress hormones, and in turn, lower an enzyme that raises blood pressure.
 Also, inhale slowly and exhale deeply for 5 minutes twice a day.

-There’s a strong link between stress and blood pressure issues.
+There’s a strong link between stress and blood pressure.
 If you have unaddressed negative emotions like fear, anger, and sadness, you’re less able to cope with normal, everyday stressors.

-The Emotional Freedom Technique (EFT) is an outstanding way to transform your suppressed, negative emotions and relieve the stress in your life.
+The Emotional Freedom Techniques (EFT) are outstanding ways to transform your suppressed, negative emotions and relieve the stress in your life.

 - Get the processed foods out of your cart – and out of your home.